What is Fight For Air Climb?

 What time should I be there?

 Registration begins at 8:00am.
-First wave of climbers starts at 9:30 am.
-We ask that you arrive 45 minutes before your wave time.
+First wave of climbers starts at 8:45am.
+We ask that you arrive 1 hour before your wave time.
 This gives you time to check your gear, warm up and find your team.
 Start times will be assigned the Thursday prior to the event and will be posted online, as well as e-mailed to you.
 An e-mail will go out that day to participants with a direct link to start times.
 Each participant will also be assigned a "wave number" along with their start time.
-It is important to remember both our start time and wave number.
+It is important to remember both your start time and wave number.
 Teams will receive the same start time and wave number.

 Where should I park?